 About the Office of the Performance Audit Director

 The Office of Performance Audit Director was established in January 2008 by the County Board of Supervisors.
 Under the direction of the Board, the Office conducts performance audits of County operations with an emphasis on efficiency and effectiveness in accordance with State/Federal laws, Board policy and industry best practices.
-The Office operates with four staff: a Director, two Performance Auditors, and one Follow-Up Auditor.
+The Office operates with four staff: a Director and three Performance Auditors.

 The mission of the Office is to independently and objectively assess the performance of County of Orange operations and programs and provide the Board of Supervisors and County Executive Management with reliable, insightful, and useful information and recommendations to make sound business decisions.